 Need a lift gate installation for your truck or van?
 Well, look no further!

-Here at CPW Truck Stuff, we are the truck and van lift gate specialists serving Chicago, Northwest Indiana, and all of Northern Illinois.
-We can provide lift gate installation for pickup trucks, box trucks, sprinter vans, moving trucks, service body trucks, dump body trucks, step and cargo vans too.
+At CPW we can provide lift gate installation for pickup trucks, box trucks, sprinter vans, moving trucks, service body trucks, dump body trucks, step and cargo vans too.

 Cargo van, pickup truck, and box truck lift gates are most often classified by design type.
 Lift design types include Parallel Arm, Column, Railgate, Cantilever, Tuckunder, and Slider lift gates.